mihaicc30/nodeJSmongoDB3/README.md

  or

-In the root folder, execute in the terminal " node app.js " and proceed in the browser at http://localhost:5555/
+In the root folder, execute in the terminal " node app.js " and proceed in the browser at http://localhost:5555/  (but then to edit the content and it to show the changes you need to restart the app)